-Mindful EAS was established by Karen Haddon to offer mindfulness education and support to anyone who may benefit, no matter their age, education, health status or personal circumstances.
+Mindful EAS was established by Karen Haddon in 2016 to offer mindfulness education and support to anyone who may benefit, no matter their age, education, health status or personal circumstances.
 For over 20 years, Karen has benefited from the application of mindfulness practices in her everyday life and has seen first hand the transformation in those who choose to make mindfulness practices a part of their own lives.

 Karen believes this secular mental skills training should be available to everyone.

 Karen is a formally qualified Mindfulness Based Stress Reduction (MBSR) teacher, based in Western Australia.
 Karen teaches MBSR in the not-for-profit, health and community sectors and delivers professional development mindfulness related workshops in schools, business and the elite sport sectors.

 She feels incredibly fortunate to have lived the benefits of a regular mindfulness and yoga practice for over 20 years and for the extensive teachings she has received in both secular mindfulness programs and in traditional meditation from many eastern scholars.

 Karen has undertaken, post-graduate studies in organisational behaviour, human resource management and psychology, as well as extensive studies into the teaching and applications of mindfulness for various different cohorts.
 She has enjoyed a long career in people and business management, across the corporate, small business and not-for-profit sectors.